 Last Updated on

-If San Antonio’s potential solar buyers only looked at how much solar cost, no one would buy it.
-However, that is a bit like looking at any other investment without considering the returns it can provide, especially since many solar companies offer zero down payment programs.
+If San Antonio’s potential solar buyers only looked at solar costs, no one would buy it.
+However, that is a bit like looking at any other investment without considering the returns it can provide, especially since many solar companies offer zero-down payment programs.
 Since solar energy is a home improvement item with multifaceted benefits, the savings and rewards of solar panels drastically outweigh the cost.

 One way to view the value of a solar investment is through the comparative cost of solar arrays.
 Although solar has a seemingly large price tag, when compared to the alternative cost of traditional fossil fuels, solar is the cheaper option.
 Even though the cost per watt of electricity in San Antonio is low compared to other areas in the US, it still costs more than a solar array over the 25-plus years of its warrantied life, and many systems produce as expected through 40-50-year ranges.

 As solar panel performance goes up and solar costs decrease, this gap between solar and fossil fuel viability will continue to increase.
 The rate hikes that every utility company, including CPS Energy, considers and implements widens this gap even further.
 Understanding why solar is a great electricity solution turns the decision to install residential solar on a San Antonio home into an easy one.